Strategic Access to Defense Opportunity.

 But it's this close proximity to one of the largest concentrations of military installations and decision-makers in the nation - coupled with a vibrant, supportive defense technology community - that offers such strategic access and operational advantage for companies here that service and supply the military.

-New advances, developed in our biological agents and infectious diseases, pervasive computing, and interactive gaming and e-learning clusters, spawn defense technologies and innovations that are helping the U.S. military combat terrorism and secure the nation from 21st-century threats.
+New advances, developed in our biological agents and infectious diseases, pervasive computing, clean technology, and interactive gaming and e-learning clusters, spawn defense technologies and innovations that are helping the U.S. military combat terrorism and secure the nation from 21st-century threats.

 A team led by global risk management firm IEM is designing defensive systems for the U.S. Army's Edgewood Chemical Biological Center.
 Saab Barracuda makes advanced camouflage products that protect troops, camps and vehicles from any detection.
 3 Phoenix and Carl Zeiss Optronics USA are collaborating to make highly specialized optical devices for submarine periscopes.
 In addition from deployment planning to battlefield management, CC Intelligent Solutions works closely with a variety of Defense and National Security agencies to develop high quality, reliable software solutions.